mcelrath/braidcoin/braidpool_spec.md

 does not meet bitcoin's target difficulty $x_b$, but does meet some lesser difficulty target $x$.

-The share is itself a bearer proof that approximately $w=1/x$ sha256 computations have been done.
+The share is itself a bearer proof that the issuer has generated $w$ sha256 hashes with the block merkle root as the input. $w$ is proportional to
+$1/x$.
 The share data structure has additional data that indicates to other miners that the share belongs to Braidpool, and if it had met bitcoin's difficulty target, it contains commitments such that all *other* miners in the pool would be paid according to the share tally.

 Shares or blocks which do not commit to the additional metadata proving that the share is part of the Braidpool must be excluded from the share calculation, and